ezzz-coder/recipe-rating-analysis/README.md

 Mean ratings stay consistently high (mostly 4.6–4.9) regardless of ingredient count, though the very highest means appear at the upper end (≈28–33 ingredients).
 Minimum ratings increase for higher ingredient counts, indicating that simpler recipes show more variability and occasionally poorer outcomes.

+## Assessment of Missingness ##
+In the cleaned dataset `recipes`, there are three columns with missing values: `name`, `description`, and `rating`.
+We will assess the missingness on the dataframe with the following analysis: <br>

+### NMAR Analysis ###
+The missingness in the `description` column is best characterized as Not Missing At Random (NMAR).
+A recipe description is optional and entirely user-provided, meaning whether a description is included depends on the contributor’s deliberate choice rather than on a value observed elsewhere in the dataset.
+For example, contributors may omit descriptions when they believe the recipe is self-explanatory already. <br>

+### Missingness Dependency
+**Number of Minutes and Rating** <br>
+To further investigate the missingness mechanism of the rating column, we examined whether the probability of a missing rating depends on the recipe’s preparation time, measured by the minutes column.<br>

+**Null Hypothesis:** <br>
+The missingness of ratings does not depend on the number of minutes required to prepare the recipe.<br>

+**Alternate Hypothesis:** <br>
+The missingness of ratings does depend on the number of minutes required to prepare the recipe.<br>

+**Test Statistic:** <br>
+We used the absolute difference between the mean number of minutes for recipes with observed ratings and the mean number of minutes for recipes with missing ratings.
+This statistic measures the magnitude of the difference in preparation time between the two groups regardless of direction**.

+**Method:** <br>
+We conducted a permutation test by randomly shuffling the minutes column while keeping the missingness pattern of rating fixed.
+For each permutation, we recomputed the test statistic to generate an empirical distribution under the null hypothesis.
+The p-value was calculated as the proportion of permutation statistics greater than or equal to the observed test statistic.

+**Significance Level:** <br>
+We used a significance level of 0.05 to determine statistical significance.